Q: What are the key terms of the furlough scheme between November 2020 and September 2021?

 This means that employers thinking about dismissing for redundancy or otherwise may need to give notice before 1 December 2020 or accept that any redundancy and notice pay after this date will be payable by the employer in full rather than allocating a portion of the furlough grant towards the notice payments.

-In some cases, the restructuring may be already in place and the employer knows that employees are very unlikely to be needed beyond April 2021.
+In some cases, the restructuring may be already in place and the employer knows that employees are very unlikely to be needed beyond April or September 2021.
 The employer has to assess the likelihood of having to repeat the redundancy process again if matters have not picked up by then.
 Employers who decide to rehire and furlough will also have to agree with the employees what happens to any redundancy payments already made.

 In the decision-making process employers will have to evaluate pressure from existing staff to help previous colleagues as leaving employees unemployed when furlough is at least an option may affect the morale of remaining staff.
 If the redundancy process was ongoing or subject to an appeal, employees may also be able to challenge the fairness of selection for redundancy if furlough was not considered as an alternative.